sbnguah/MedStatsBook/_book/Logistic-Regression.md

 # Logistic Regression

-Up until now we have dealt with linear regression which requires a continuous dependent variable.
+Up until now, we have dealt with linear regression which requires a continuous dependent variable.
 However in research, especially medical research, lots of outcome variables are binary such as disease present or absent, death or survival and cured or not cured.
 Modelling binary outcome data usually requires logistic regression and this is done in R using the `glm()` function with the family specified as binomial.

-In this section we go back to the `ANCdata` used previously.
+In this section, we go back to the `ANCdata` used previously.

 ```r